ssoehdata/PowerBI_sample_project/README.md

    While it can be generally easier to perform much if not all of initial data cleaning steps outside of PowerBI, I wanted to make use  of the included toolset for this project.

-   A short list of some of the data cleaning I performed:
+   Sample list of some of the data cleaning steps:

       a) AVG SALARY\
-            I Separated salary values from ranges to average values.Salaries were given by the paricipants as ranges (e.g. 60K- 100K USD)./ The averages for theses data points were then calculated so that I could represent average salary values from the survey.
+            Separated salary values from ranges to average values.
+Salaries were given by the paricipants as ranges (e.g. 60K- 100K USD)./ The averages for theses data points were then calculated so that I could represent average salary values from the survey.